Auto Fraud Lawyer California: How to Report Car Dealer Fraud and Get the Justice You Deserve

 It started with a handshake and a promise.

-That’s when Mark realized he wasn’t just unlucky—he was a victim.
+That’s when Mark realized he wasn’t just unlucky—he began to suspect he was a victim of fraud.

 If you’re in a similar position, you’re not alone—and you can take action.
 If you’re wondering how to report car dealer fraud or how to file a complaint against a dealership, this page is for you.